 The mail servers receiving your emails will be set up to separate good emails from bad and will increasingly base their decision on your sender reputation along with the content of the message.
 A good reputation will be decided by how many unsubscribes, bounces (address that doesn’t exist) and actual Spam complaints you get.
 The less you get and the more people who happily receive your message, and even click through to further content, the better.

 Hourly Send Quota

 One important factor of email deliverability is the rate that emails are sent at.
-The right balance needs to be maintained between getting a large volume of messages out in a reasonable time and not looking like a nasty Spammer.
+The right balance needs to be maintained between getting a large volume of messages out in a reasonable time and not looking like a Spammer.
 Using the Really Simple Systems Email Marketing module, we’ll start you off with a moderate quota of 250 emails per hour then quickly adjust that based on your Sender Reputation.

 If you have a good reputation then mail servers will happily receive your emails and won’t treat a high sending volume with suspicion.
 That will allow us to increase your hourly sending quota and get your emails out to your customers quickly.
 You could be sending 20,000 per hour in no time!
-A bad reputation will cause high send volumes to be treated more suspiciously and we will have to reduce your quota down low to try and maintain deliverability.
+A bad reputation will cause high send volumes to be treated more suspiciously and we may have to reduce your quota down low to try and maintain deliverability.

 How Sender Reputation is calculated